This post may contain affiliate links.

 Our first trip was when my elder son was a toddler, a few weeks off 2 and I was pregnant with a 7-month bump.
 Being under 2 cuts airfares and Disney admission prices, hence the trip.
 Bumps are free.

-Trip number 2 was when the boys were 7 and 5, this time I did it without my husband, Chef.
+Trip number 2 was when the children were 7 and 5 years old, this time I visited Disney World without my husband, Chef.
 That trip was an absolute blast.
 We took the same deal, a 5-day hopper.

-This time the boys are 7 and 9.
-We only bought a one day, one park, ticket for the Magic Kingdom yesterday, it’s the Disney park that you really can’t miss.
+This time the boys are 7 and 9 years old.
+We only bought a one-day, one park, ticket for the Magic Kingdom yesterday, it’s the Disney park that you really can’t miss.
 Later in the week we plan to buy a hopper ticket and visit all 4 Disney Parks in one day, just for fun!
 The four Disney Parks in Orlando Florida are:

 I think I can pass on a few tips to make your Disney day run more smoothly.
 This post relates to Disney’s Magic Kingdom but the same rules apply to any theme park.